Enhanced health of the Australian community through the highest quality medical research.

 To lessen the impact of disease today while also searching for the cures of tomorrow by:

-Working to alleviate the burden of disease impacting our Veteran community
+- Working to alleviate the burden of the diseases directly impacting our veteran community

 Excellence Integrity Relevance Innovation

 In our vital work of facilitating discoveries, we remember and take inspiration from the discipline and dedication exemplified by our veterans.

 A proud history of serving those who served for us

 The Gallipoli Medical Research Foundation is dedicated to honouring a proud history of military service in Australian.
 We are based at Greenslopes Private Hospital, the former repatriation hospital in Brisbane.
 While the hospital now serves all facets of the community, it retains a rich history in veteran care.

 The 112th Australian General Hospital officially opens on 2 February with the first 35 war patients admitted in March.